econchick/new-coder/README.md

 CONTRIBUTING
 ============

-PLEASE – When editing tutorial or full source code, please edit the documentation to go along with it within the `docs` folder (and vis-versa.
+PLEASE – When editing tutorial or full source code, please edit the documentation to go along with it within the `docs` folder (and vice versa).

 When writing documentation, please use [smart quotes](http://en.wikipedia.org/wiki/Quotation_mark_glyphs).